SaiSamvith/best-repo-ever/README.md

 # best-repo-ever
-Hi, THis is my first Git Practice
+Hi, This is my first Git Practice